 The Internet has become the backbone of the modern community and it is rapidly spreading its roots to the remotest corners of the world.
-Almost every user connected to The Internet know Google, the search engine giant that serves over 3 billion requests a day and holds the monopoly in the trade.
+Almost every user connected to The Internet knows Google, the search engine giant that serves over 5 billion requests a day and holds the monopoly in the trade.
 However, Google is much more than just a search engine giant.
-Google Inc. offers more services than any single Internet-based organisation in the world.
+Google Inc. offers more services than any single Internet-based organization in the world.
 You must be aware of these Google URLs that might come handy in your day-to-day life.

-In this page, we’ve compiled a list of important Google URLs that holds the key to your Internet usage pattern, passwords and location¬†history as well.
-These results would be accurate if you’ve signed in to your Google account all the way but with smartphones in our hand, almost everyone does that, right?
+In this article, we’ve compiled a list of important Google URLs that holds the key to your Internet usage pattern, passwords, and location history as well.
+These results would be accurate if you’ve signed in to your Google account all the way but with smartphones in our hands, almost everyone does that, right?
 So, let’s see what Google knows about you.

 1. Google Dashboard

 Google stores a list of usernames and passwords that you’ve logged in using Google Chrome or Android device.
 If you distinctly remember, Google Chrome asks you to store the credentials whenever you log in to a website.
-Google Smart Lock¬†will store all your passwords at one place and are available across all your devices.
+Google Smart Lock will store all your passwords in one place and are available across all your devices.
 Honestly, I am not a fan of storing passwords online and neither would I recommend anyone to store credentials online on the grounds of Privacy.

 3. Google Ads Settings

 This is where you can get the exact list of your web and app activity made using Google and its band of services.
 You can also track which device you’ve used that are connected to Google, apps used and the whole shebang.
-You can also check out your voice & audio activity, device information, YouTube search and subscription history all at one place.
+You can also check out your voice & audio activity, device information, YouTube search, and subscription history all in one place.

 5. Google Take Out

 Google lets you export all your data out of Google and creates a single downloadable archive file.
-It contains all your data from various Google service you’ve used such as Google Photos, Gmail, Contacts, YouTube videos and subscriptions, Drive files etc… If you ever want to download all your data and store it offline, then head over to the Google Takeout¬†page from the below URL.
+It contains all your data from various Google services you’ve used such as Google Photos, Gmail, Contacts, YouTube videos and subscriptions, Drive files, etc. If you ever want to download all your data and store it offline, then head over to the Google Takeout page from the below URL.

 6. Legal Help